nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a task
+1. User requests to edit a task with the task index
 2. HEY MATEz edits the corresponding task with the new fields

     Use case ends.